MohammadYAmmar/PyWinScreenLockPrevent/README.md

 You can customize PyWinScreenLockPrevent by adjusting the following parameters in the PyWinScreenLockPrevent.py script:

 interval: Set the interval (in seconds) between mouse cursor movements.
 Default is 60 seconds (1 minute).

+## Future work
+The TODO list:
+- Verify EXE compatibility on laptop.
+- Enhance "Stop" button functionality.
+- Reduce EXE size (currently 68 MB), by use other lite package.
+-Implement operational modes and dynamic button changes, current use for Youtube.

 ## Contributing